Rappetor/Sovol-SV08-Mainline/README.md

 Please use the files provided [HERE](files-used/) in the `/files-used/` GitHub folder.
 Some items (like the 'z_offset_calibration' script) have been fixed to work with the newest version of Klipper and other items in the printer.cfg have been changed/improved e.g. for a more silent and cooler (motor) running printer.

 1. RESTORE THE SOVOL ADDONS _(from the `/files-used/sovol-addons/` github directory)_ [HERE](files-used/sovol-addons/):<br>
-    - Use an FTP program to connect to the printer (IP address or hostname, ftp port: 22, username/password: biqu/biqu)
+    - Use an SFTP program (like WinSCP) to connect to the printer (IP address or hostname, port: 22, username/password: biqu/biqu)
     - Put the files `'probe_pressure.py'` and `'z_offset_calibration.py'` into the `'/klipper/klippy/extras/'` folder.<br>

 2. GRAB BASE PRINTER CONFIGURATION _(from the `/files-used/config/` github directory)_ [HERE](files-used/config/):<br>